AriFordsham/GHCWiki/unlifted-data-types.md

 ```

 Of course, this is all a bit of a hack.
-There really must be 4 datatypes under the hood.
+There really must be 4 datatypes under the hood (SG is still not convinced that this must be the case.
+Although knowing something is unlifted means we can assume tagged pointers, but use sites that care about that could just be levity monomorphic).
 But each of the 4 make sense to have, and would, no doubt, be wanted ere long by programmers.
 When zonking term-level program text, we would need to squeeze out any remaining levity polymorphism so that the back-end could figure out which of the four `Maybe` types we really want here.
 (The four types really make a `data family`, don't they?
 Using data families in the implementation might simplify things a bit.)

 To reiterate: the levity polymorphism here is just to simplify the life of the programmer by using one name -- `Maybe` -- for all four sensible variants of an option type.
 Just like using levity polymorphism for `undefined` make the life easier for the programmer.